 Continue reading about the pros of alternative health care.

-Always familiarize yourself about conventional and alternative options when making important decisions about your health.
-See if and how either or both of these medical systems can best help you.
-Familiarize yourself with the general pros and cons of conventional medicine and complementary modalities, as well as how they specifically relate to you and your wellness concerns.
+Always familiarize yourself with conventional and alternative options when making important decisions about your health.
+See if and how either or both of these health care systems can best help you.
+Familiarize yourself with the general pros and cons of conventional medicine and complementary modalities in general, as well as how they specifically relate to you and your wellness concerns.

 Alternative therapies play an important part in holistic health and healing.
 Some alternatives shine in a primary role, and others are superstars in supporting roles.
 When using them, always educate yourself about best uses and proper use.
 This can make all the difference between you having a positive experience or not.

 For Educational Purposes Only.
 This information has not been evaluated by the Food and Drug Administration.
 It is not intended to diagnose, treat, cure, or prevent any disease or medical condition.
 Please consult with your health provider before using natural remedies and/or complementary therapies if you are pregnant, nursing, or you are being treated for a medical condition.
 Be aware that certain herbs and supplements interact with medications.